Turneo/LightHouse/Documentation/GUIDELINES.md

-#LightHouse (Guideline)
+# Guidelines (LightHouse)

-### Class Guideline
+### Comments

-Each Class, Property, Field and Method requires a comment.
+- Each Class, Property, Field and Method requires a comment.

-Each comment should start upper case and end with an ".".
+- Each comment should start upper case and end with an ".".

-### Usings Guideline
+### Usings

 The using namespace list should order like this.